dianmo-phys/SimplePlot/README.md

 # SimplePlot
-Python scripts for scientific plotting
+Python scripts for scientific plotting with Matplotlib